ncontiero/dkcutter-django/docs/project-generation-options.md

   - [GCP](https://cloud.google.com/storage)
   - None

-  If you choose no cloud provider, the production stack will serve the media files via an nginx Docker service.
+  If you choose no cloud provider, the production stack will serve the media files via an Nginx Docker service.
 Without Docker, the media files won't work.

 - **Rest Framework**: Select a REST API framework.
 The choices are: